-- Add the potato starch and salt to a deep bowl and then pour in the dashi.
+- Add 2 teaspoons potato starch and ¼ teaspoon salt to a deep bowl and then pour in ⅔ cup dashi.
 Whisk the mixture together until the salt has fully dissolved.

-- Make the honey mustard sandwich spread by mixing the mayonnaise, mustard, and honey in a small bowl until uniform.
+- Make the honey mustard sandwich spread by mixing 1 tablespoon mayonnaise, 1 teaspoon Japanese hot mustard, and 1 teaspoon honey in a small bowl until uniform.

-- Heat a non-stick frying pan over medium-low heat and add the oil.
+- Heat a non-stick frying pan over medium-low heat and add 1 teaspoon vegetable oil.
 Use a paper towel and chopsticks to spread a thin, even layer of oil around the pan, and then use it to wipe out any beads of oil.

 - Pour the egg mixture into the pan and let it cook until you see the bottom layer of the egg start to set (a few seconds).